 2. Students are responsible for requesting that their medical care provider write a detailed letter in accordance with the guidelines provided to the student during the meeting with the Associate Director.
 The medical information provided by the student and the medical care provider will be used for the purpose of evaluating the request for medical housing and will be kept confidential.

 3. Depending on the case and the documentation presented, medical staff in Georgetown University’s Student Health Center and Counseling and Psychiatric Services (CAPS) may review medical documentation.
 The medical care provider’s documentation must provide enough detail to allow qualified health care providers in the Student Health Center and/or CAPS to make an independent judgment of the need for the request.
 A simple request from a physician may be insufficient to support a request for accommodations; the request should be on letterhead and accompanied with a clear explanation and/or documentation of the specific nature of the student’s medical condition and the reasons it necessitates special housing.
 The medical care provider’s area of specialty should coincide with the student’s medical request.

 4. The Assistant Director of Residential Services for Assignments, in consultation with the Academic Resource Center, the Student Health Center, and/or CAPS, will make a decision regarding the type of housing which would best meet a student’s needs.
 All requests will be reviewed on an individual basis in accordance with the following considerations:

 Assignment to a specific residence hall/apartment is not guaranteed.
 Assignments are based on the existence of a documented medical condition warranting special consideration, and the availability of space in campus residences.

-Students need to reapply each year for special housing considerations and submit updated supporting documentation as necessary.
+Students need to reapply each year (including summer sessions) for medical housing considerations and submit updated supporting documentation as necessary.

-5. The student will be notified via e-mail when a decision has been made.
+5. The student will be notified via e-mail by Residential Living when a housing placment decision has been made.